iterative/dvc.org/public/static/docs/command-reference/diff.md

 Given two
 [Git references](https://git-scm.com/book/en/v2/Git-Internals-Git-References)
-(commit hash, branch or tag name, etc.) `a_ref` and `b_ref`, this command shows a a summary of basic statistics: how many files were deleted/changed, and the file size differences. `a_ref` is required, while `b_ref` defaults to `HEAD`.
+(commit hash, branch or tag name, etc.) `a_ref` and `b_ref`, this command shows a summary of basic statistics: how many files were deleted/changed, and the file size differences. `a_ref` is required, while `b_ref` defaults to `HEAD`.

 Note that `dvc diff` does not show the line-to-line comparison among the target files in each revision, like `git diff` does.